Jewish hat: Local regulations

 However, not all European medieval monarchs followed these pontifical resolutions.
-King Andrew II of Hungary (1177–1235), ignored on several occasions demands from the Pope, which gained him excommunication twice.
+King Andrew II of Hungary (1177–1235) ignored demands from the Pope on several occasions; this gained him excommunication twice.
 At that time many Jews were in royal service.
 The excommunications even forbade Andrew II from being present at his daughter Elisabeth of Hungary's canonization in Germany.
 The hat was mostly found north of the Alps, despite some of the earliest examples being seen in Italy, and was not found in Spain.

 Additional rules were imposed by local rulers at various times.
 The council decision was confirmed by the Council of Vienne of 1311–12.
 In 1267 the hat was made compulsory in Vienna.
-A doctor was given a temporary dispensation from wearing it in Venice in 1528, at the request of various distinguished patients (at the time in Venice each profession had special clothing rules).
+A doctor (Jacob Mantino) was given a temporary dispensation from wearing it in Venice in 1528, at the request of various distinguished patients (at the time in Venice each profession had special clothing rules).
 Pope Paul IV ordered in 1555 that in the Papal States it must be a yellow, peaked hat, and from 1567 for twenty years it was compulsory in Lithuania, but by this period it is rarely seen in most of Europe.

 As an outcome of the Jewish Emancipation its use was formally discontinued, although it had been declining long before that, and is not often seen after 1500; the various forms of the yellow badge were far more long-lasting.
 This was an alternative form of distinguishing mark, not found in Europe before 1215, and later reintroduced by the Nazis.
 It was probably more widely required by local laws, for example English legislation concentrated on the badge, which took the form of the two Tablets of the Law.
 In some pictures from all parts of the Middle Ages, rabbis or other Jewish leaders wear the Jewish hat when other Jews do not, which may reflect reality.

 Such examples of this hat-wearing can be seen nearly 350 years after the Fourth Lateran Council.
 Regions divided into many states, such as Renaissance Italy and Germany, had local laws in this as in other fields, leading to difficulties for travellers who might not be aware of the local regulations.
 For example, in Italy a Leone Segele was arrested in Lodi for wearing a black hat, as was acceptable in his home city of Genoa, instead of a yellow one, required in Lodi.
 These dress codes became a normal part of what it meant to be a Jew living inside Catholic dominated European societies.

 In a late addition to local rulings, the very strict and locally unpopular Counter Reformation Pope Paul IV ordered in 1555 that all Jews in Rome were required to wear the yellow hat "under the severest penalties."
 When he died, his statue, erected before the Campidoglio just months before, had a yellow hat placed on it (similar to the yellow hat Paul IV had forced Jews to wear in public).
 After a mock trial, the statue was decapitated.
 It was then thrown into the Tiber.